JakovMatosic/fantasy-bestiary-db/README.md

 # fantasy-bestiary-db

 ## Description
 This repository contains monster and treasure data for the second edition of the worlds most popular fantasy roleplaying game.
-It is

 ## Metadata
 - **Data License**: OGL (Open Gaming License)